Skip to content

 • contents insurance.

 Buildings insurance does not usually cover items in the building that are not attached to it, such as fixtures and fittings.
-However, contents insurance should cover these.
+These are usually covered by contents insurance.

 One way to understand this is if you imagine tipping your business premises upside down and taking the roof off.
 Anything that would fall out of the premises is not part of the building insurance but could be part of your contents insurance.